-A team of highly trained, key members of the pastoral staff are available for every child or young person at the School.
+A team of highly trained, key members of the pastoral staff are available for every child and young person at the School.
 Their primary commitment is to support the wellbeing of the children or young people in their care, ensuring that each child thrives and is supported to fulfil his or her potential.
-The Housemaster/mistress is central within this team, acting to ensure everything is in place to support the healthy development of each child or young person.
-He/she is also responsible for co-ordinating and monitoring any help that is required.
-Assistant Housemasters/mistresses and Matrons are also attached to the boarding houses and a Tutor is assigned to every child.
+The House Mistress/Master is central within this team, acting to ensure everything is in place to support the healthy development of each child or young person.
+She/he is also responsible for co-ordinating and monitoring any help that is required.
+Assistant House Masters/Mistresses and Matrons are also attached to the boarding houses and a Tutor is assigned to every child.

-These core pastoral teams within the boarding houses are closely supported by the Year Group Leaders, the Chaplain, the Wellbeing and Child Protection Co-ordinator and the school Healthcare Centre.
-Daily medical care and support is available from a local general medical practice through the School Healthcare Centre.
-The school also employs a highly qualified counsellor, who works very closely with house and pastoral teams, to provide the best support possible for any child or young person who would benefit from professional counselling.
+These core pastoral teams within the boarding houses are closely supported by the Year Group Leaders, the Chaplain, the Child Protection Co-ordinator and the school Health Care Centre.
+Daily medical care and support is available from a local general medical practice through the School Healthcare centre.
+The School also employs a highly qualified School Counsellor, who works very closely with house and pastoral teams, to provide the best support possible for any child or young person who would benefit from professional counselling.
 Together, these staff promote the full and active participation of each child in the experiences offered at Gordonstoun, which will enable them to flourish and thrive.
 Families are involved fully at every stage, through opportunities for regular parent meetings and more frequent direct email or telephone contact with the pastoral team.

-Under the Children and Young Person (Scotland) Act, ultimate responsibility for the wellbeing of children and young people at Gordonstoun lies with the Named Person.
-At Gordonstoun this service is absorbed into the pastoral care responsibilities placed upon the Head of the Junior School, Mr Robert McVean, for children in Years 3-8 and the Deputy Head Pastoral Care, Mr Richard Devey for young people in Years 9-13.
+Under GIRFEC and the Children and Young People (Scotland) Act, oversight of the wellbeing of children and young people lies with the Named Person.
+At Gordonstoun, this service is absorbed into the pastoral care responsibilities placed upon the Head of the Junior School, Mr Robert McVean for children in years 3 - 8 and the Deputy Head Pastoral Care, Mr Karen MacGregor for young people in years 9 - 13.
 These senior members of staff manage the pastoral teams to ensure all activities, academic and social programmes, outdoor learning, service opportunities and challenges are coordinated to ensure the best outcomes for each individual child or young person.

-The views of children, young people and their families are always sought and respected, particularly with regard to appropriate information sharing, as we work together to ensure the best possible, co-ordinated pastoral care is provided.
+The views of children, young people and their families are always sought and respected, particularly with regard to appropriate information sharing, as we work together to ensure the best possible co-ordinated pastoral care is provided.
 The Head of the Junior School and Deputy Head Pastoral Care oversee staff and all processes involved in protecting the rights of children and young people at the School.
-They ensure appropriate wellbeing support is provided, proportionate information is shared in consultation with families - particularly at key transition points - and co-ordinated action is facilitated to ensure children and young people thrive at Gordonstoun.
+They ensure appropriate wellbeing support is provided, proportionate information is shared in consultation with families - particularly at key transition points - and coordinated action is facilitated to ensure children and young people thrive at Gordonstoun.